 Mateusz Molęda - conductor

-Born in Germany, Mateusz Molęda grew up in Dresden.
-During his early training, he studied the piano at the Hochschule für Musik, Theater und Medien in Hanover with Professor Arie Vardi, one of the most distinguished musical pedagogues of the world.
+Born in Germany, Mateusz grew up in Dresden.
+During his early training, he studied the piano at the Hochschule für Musik, Theater und Medien in Hanover with Professor Arie Vardi, one of the most distinguished musical pedagogues of the world and permanent conductor of the Israel Philharmonic Orchestra.
 As an accomplished concert pianist Mateusz performed in more than 25 countries around the world.
 He released several CD recordings and collaborated with some of the finest European orchestras in major music venues like the Berlin Philharmonic.
-Mateusz Molęda also studied early music and historical performance practice in cooperation with Professor Zvi Meniker, a pupil of the legendary Nikolaus Harnoncourt.

-Engagements as guest conductor have taken Mateusz Molęda to more than 15 countries around the world over the past years, including Germany, Italy, Spain, Poland, South Korea, Japan, South Africa and several countries of South America.
-He has worked with the Deutsches Kammerorchester Berlin, the Berlin Symphony Orchestra, the Nuremberg Symphony, the Jena Philharmonic, the Heidelberg Philharmonic, the Staatskapelle Schwerin, the Folkwang Chamber Orchestra, the NFM Symphony Orchestra, the Warsaw Symphony and the Moniuszko Philharmonic.
-Mateusz is a passionate traveller and has so far visited more than 60 countries around the globe.
+Engagements as guest conductor have taken Mateusz to numerous countries around the world over the past years, including Germany, Italy, Spain, Poland, South Korea and South Africa.
+He has worked among others with the Deutsches Kammerorchester Berlin, the Berlin Symphony Orchestra, the Nuremberg Symphony, the Jena Philharmonic, the Heidelberg Philharmonic, the Staatskapelle Schwerin, the Folkwang Kammerorchester Essen, the Warsaw Symphony and the NFM Wroclaw Philharmonic.
+Mateusz is a passionate traveler and has so far visited more than 60 countries around the globe.
 He is fluent in German, Polish, English, French and Russian.